 When you consider what Chime has to offer, this is a terrific offer for anyone in need of a fee-free debit card and a fee-free checking account.

 To anyone that cannot use a cash back credit card to make routine purchases, this is a fantastic alternative.
 For this reason alone, I would highly recommend Chime.

 I’d also recommend Chime to anyone in need of an online checking account.
 The ability to send paper checks without cost is a huge plus, and it would be nice not to have to worry about unnecessary banking fees.

-That said, this is not the place to park your savings.
-I appreciate that Chime offers the ability.
-Without paying a substantive interest rate, though, there are better (high yield) savings accounts available to earn a respectable return.
 Utilize the Chime savings account and take advantage of their automated savings tools, but also be smart and set up external savings accounts.
 Interest rates are on the rise and it would be foolish to miss out.